 Payment methods may change on a month to month and institution by institution basis depending upon which arrangement produces the best overall return, cost constraint and operational efficiency.
 Investment proceeds and/or compensating balance arrangements can be used for banking and financial services only within the fund which holds the balance.
-Examples would be investment fees stay within the 70% Regional Revenue funds.
+Examples would be investment fees stay within the 70% regional Revenue funds.
 Operational banking fees remain within the Operating Fund.

-AUTHORIZED DEPOSITORY AND FEE SERVICE BANKS
+AUTHORIZED DEPOSITORY AND FEE SERVICE ANKS

-The CFO shall maintain a list of financial institutions authorized to provide depository and/or investment services.
-In order to ensure orderly and fair competition, the CFO will routinely bid new fee services on an individual basis, when such service is not functionally linked to an existing banking process.
-Priority will be given to making certain that opportunities are presented to participants in a fair and orderly process.
+The CFO shall maintain a list of financial institution authorized to wide depository and/or investment services.
+In order to ensure orderly and fair competition the CFO will routinely bid new fee services on an individual bass, when such service is no unctionally linked to an existing banking process.
+Prioring will be given to making that opportunities are presented to participants in a fair a gordery process.

-- 1. Banks must be "qualified public depositories" as defined in the Code of Virginia §2.2-4401 Security for Public Deposits Act. - 2.
-All commercial banks wishing to be authorized to provide services must report a minimum of 4% or greater in the Tier 1 (Core) capital rating in their Quarterly Call Report filed with the FDIC.
-If any bank were to report a rating of less than 4% the deposit and fee relationship will be considered in jeopardy and the CFO will take appropriate and prudent action. - 3.
-The CFO will conduct a bi-annual review of the condition of each authorized financial institution.
-The CFO will undertake interim reviews as conditions dictate.
+- 1. Banks must be "qualified public lepositories" as defined in the Code of Virginia §2.2-4401 Security for Public Deposits - 2.
+All commercial banks wishing to be a prized to provide ervices must report a minimum of 4% or greater in the Tier 1 (Composital rating in their Quarterly Call Report filed with the FDIC.
+If any bank were to a rating of less than 4% the deposit and fee relationship will be considered in jopardy and the CFO will take appropriate and orudent at on. - 3.
+The CFO will aduct a bronnual review of the condition of each authorized financial institution.
+The will adertake intering eviews as conditions dictate.